Open-Shop-x-Fun-Crew/open-shop-x-fun-crew.github.io/README.md

 [GitHub Actions:](https://github.com/features/actions/) "A tool that makes it easy to automate all your software workflows.
 Build, test, and deploy your code right from GitHub"

-[DaVinci Resolve:](https://www.blackmagicdesign.com/products/davinciresolve/)"combines editing, color correction, visual effects, motion graphics and audio."
+[DaVinci Resolve:](https://www.blackmagicdesign.com/products/davinciresolve/) "A tool that combines editing, color correction, visual effects, motion graphics and audio."

-[GraphQL:](https://graphql.org/)"A query language for APIs."
+[GraphQL:](https://graphql.org/) "A query language for APIs."

 **Other Libraries and dependencies:**